-all other data, information, and documentation necessary to support the appraiser's opinions and conclusions and to show compliance with USPAP, or references to the location(s) of such other documentation.
+all other data, information, and documentation necessary to support the appraiser's opinions and conclusions and to show compliance with USPAP, or references to the location(s) of such other data, information, and documentation.
 (Bold added for emphasis)

-97. JURISDICTIONAL EXCEPTION AND WORKFILE RETENTION
+94. JURISDICTIONAL EXCEPTION AND WORKFILE RETENTION